Ibramadi75/Superfilter/README.md

 |--------|-------------|
 | `WithFilters(IHasFilters)` | Set dynamic filters from client request |
 | `WithSorts(IHasSorts)` | Set dynamic sorts from client request |

+### Note on `MapProperty` Usage

+The `MapProperty` method is available in two forms:

+1. `MapProperty(key, selector)` - This allows you to explicitly define a key for the property mapping.
+2. `MapProperty(selector)` - This alternative does not require a key and uses the property name directly.

+**Important:** When using the second form (`MapProperty(selector)`), developers should carefully evaluate whether exposing the schema of their data model to the frontend is acceptable for their use case.
+This approach might inadvertently reveal sensitive or internal details of the data model.

 ## Installation